 Civil War & Succession

-Atahualpa's father Wayna Qhapaq died in 1528 CE of smallpox, the most distinguished victim of the epidemic of European diseases which had spread from central America even faster than the foreign invaders themselves could manage.
+Atahualpa's father Wayna Qhapaq died in 1528 of smallpox, the most distinguished victim of the epidemic of European diseases which had spread from central America even faster than the foreign invaders themselves could manage.
 This epidemic killed a staggering 65-90% of the native population.
-When Wayna Qhapaq died without choosing a second heir (his first choice Ninan Cuyuchi also died of smallpox) Atahualpa battled for the throne with his half-brother Waskar (or Huascar) in a hugely damaging civil war which the Spanish would be only too glad to take advantage of when they arrived on Inca territory in 1532 CE.
-Atahualpa was based in the northern capital at Quito while Waskar was at Cuzco.
+When Wayna Qhapaq died without choosing a second heir (his first choice Ninan Cuyuchi also died of smallpox) Atahualpa battled for the throne with his half-brother Waskar (or Huascar) in a hugely damaging civil war which the Spanish would be only too glad to take advantage of when they arrived on Inca territory in 1532.
+Atahualpa was based in the northern capital at Quito while Waskar was at the Inca capital at Cuzco.
 After diplomatic relations soured between the two brothers, open warfare broke out in the north.
-There followed a series of battles costly to both sides until, after six years of fighting, Atahualpa finally prevailed.
+There followed a series of battles between the Inca nobility which was costly to both sides until, after six years of fighting, Atahualpa finally prevailed.